Also published in The Patch.

 Andrea Morisette Grazzini, August 2011

 Earlier this summer Bill Moyers illuminated for me a critical relationship between civic leaders and citizens.
+He was speaking at the home of Minneapolis attorney Clayton D. Halunen at a discussion on Ranked Choice Voting.

 Amid divergent interpretations of the US Constitution, I wondered if we should consider the document’s less disputed introductory statement.
 I’d barely finished asking when Moyers’ reaction, captured in this video, crystallized a pivotal point.